gilbertchen/benchmarking/README.md

 | 2nd backup | 49.4 (52.9, 2.0) | 36.5 (40.8, 2.1) | 32.2 (70.4, 4.8) | 39.2 (34.2, 2.4) | 334.3 (343.4, 4.6) |
 | 3rd backup | 45.7 (44.6, 1.4) | 34.5 (33.1, 1.4) | 17.3 (55.1, 2.2) | 36.1 (31.8, 1.7) | 42.0 (35.3, 2.2) |

+Not surpringly, duplicacy is still the most storage efficient with restic being the worst:

 |                    |   Duplicacy  |   restic   |   Attic    |  duplicity  |
 |:------------------:|:----------------:|:----------:|:----------:|:-----------:|
 | Initial backup     | 2.0G | 4.1G | 2.0G | 1.7G |
 | 2nd backup         | 2.6G | 5.0G | 2.6G | 1.9G |
 | 3rd backup         | 2.6G | 5.1G | 2.7G | 1.9G |

+A full restore was also performed for each backup.
+Again, by not computing the file hash helped improve the performance, but at the risk of possible undetected data corruption.

 |                    |   Duplicacy (default settings)  | Duplicacy (no file hash)  |   restic   |   Attic    |  duplicity  |
 |:------------------:|:----------------:|:----------------:|:----------:|:----------:|:-----------:|
 | 1st restore | 130.5 (72.4, 5.7) | 76.8 (23.7, 4.2) | 202.6 (52.1, 7.1) | 99.6 (30.9, 6.6) | 728.3 (195.6, 87.0) |
 | 2nd restore | 138.9 (79.4, 5.4) | 121.5 (27.8, 6.6) | 230.8 (59.5, 8.3) | 115.7 (35.6, 7.8) | 720.5 (191.2, 87.7) |
 | 3rd restore | 145.4 (73.2, 5.4) | 123.9 (27.7, 6.6) | 244.8 (59.8, 8.1) | 122.2 (35.7, 7.9) | 749.7 (196.1, 87.9) |

+## Conclusion